Clothing you NEED to be prepared

 I have several different pairs of various gloves and wool hats.
 And each coat/jacket I own has a pair of gloves and hat in the pockets.
 From the heavy duty winter gloves in my parka, to the Isotoner leather gloves in my formal leather coat.
 No matter which coat I am in, I have gloves and a hat to go with it.

 As for hats, I don’t go all out.
 I have found sturdy, wool knit caps at Army Surplus stores for cheap.
-But if you want name brand, Carhartt makes a decent knit hat for less than $10.

 I typically avoid bright, flashy colors or camo colors for OpSec purposes.
 But that is a whole other article.